Skip to main content Skip to footer

 3. Get some morning movement

-Studies show that people who exercise in the morning feel 69% more productive than those who exercise in the evening.
-They’re also 129% more likely to believe that their workout positively impacts their productivity.
+Many people find that moving their body early helps them feel more alert and level-headed heading into the day.
 While all exercise is good no matter the time of day, getting moving in the morning is a great way to control your stress levels, feel more focused, and stay motivated.
+It’s one of the simplest ways to support your productivity before work even begins.

 Even if you don’t have time for a full-blown workout like a run or a gym session, a quick yoga flow or stretching session at home can also go a long way to preparing yourself for the rest of the day.